White wine: Winemaking

-White wine is made from white or black grapes (but always with white flesh; the grapes with coloured flesh are called Teinturier, meaning coloured juice).
-Once harvested, the grapes are pressed, and only the juice, called wort, is extracted.
-The wort is put into tanks for fermentation where sugar is transformed into alcohol by yeast present on the grapes.
+White wine is made from white or black grapes (but always with white flesh; the grapes with colored flesh are called Teinturier, meaning colored juice).
+Once harvested, the grapes are pressed, and only the juice is extracted.
+The juice is then put into tanks for fermentation where sugar is transformed into alcohol by yeast present on the grapes.

 The grape harvest

 The harvest from the harvesting machine is emptied into a trailer.

 Grape maturity depends on the requirement of the final product.
 For a sweet white wine, whether fortified or natural, sugar is the key criterion.
 For a dry white wine, technological maturity is calculated and the fruit is harvested just before (usually eight days) the maturity of the sugar.
 At this point the relationship between sugar and acid is optimal.
 Further, low acidity will cause the future wine to be unbalanced with excess alcohol and lack of liveliness.
-In addition, the flavour will be less fresh and less vivid.
+In addition, the flavor will be less fresh and less vivid.